rahulrameshm0/rahulrameshm0/README.md

-- 👋 Hi, I’m @rahulrameshm0
+👋 Hi, I’m Rahul
-- I'm a self-taught Python full-stack developer with experience in HTML, CSS, and JavaScript, along with backend development using Python, Flask, Django, and databases.
-I've built frontend web pages and developed basic Python projects.
-Passionate about learning, improving my skills, and building real-world applications.
+💻 I'm a self-taught Python Full-Stack Developer with hands-on experience in building web applications using Python, Django, HTML, CSS, JavaScript, and modern frameworks like Tailwind and Bootstrap.
+🌐 I’ve developed both frontend and backend components of real-world projects, and I’m passionate about creating clean, responsive, and user-friendly interfaces.
+🚀 I'm always eager to learn new technologies, improve my coding skills, and contribute to impactful projects.
+🎯 Currently, I'm focused on mastering full-stack development and deepening my knowledge in backend architecture and database design.

+📫 Feel free to check out my repositories and connect with me!
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rahulrameshm0)](https://github.com/anuraghazra/github-readme-stats)